-$$Y{ij}|b_i \sim N(\beta_0 + b_i + \beta_1 x_i, \sigma^2), \tag{65}$$ coupled with (105).
-Here $x_i$ is rescaled dose, in the sense that the DEHP consumption doses of 0, 44, 91, 191, and 292 mg/kg/day are replaced by unit-interval standardized values 0.0000, 0.1507, 0.3116, 0.6541, and 1.0000, respectively.
-Parameter estimates and standard errors are presented in Table 8.
+$$Y{ii} \mid b_i \sim N(\beta_0 + b_i + \beta_1 x_i, \sigma^2),$$ (65)

+coupled with (105).
+Here x_i is rescaled dose, in the sense that the DEHP consumption doses of 0, 44, 91, 191, and 292 mg/kg/day are replaced by unit-interval standardized values 0.0000, 0.1507, 0.3116, 0.6541, and 1.0000, respectively.
+Parameter estimates and standard errors are presented in Table 7.

-Following the developments in Section A, model (65), combined with (105), can be replaced by, for example, the models with exponential posterior distributions, described in Sections 7.1.2 and 7.1.3, respectively.
+Following the developments in Section 10, model (65), combined with (105), can be replaced by, for example, the models with exponential posterior distributions, described in Sections 7.1.2 and 7.1.3, respectively.
 This implies that the marginal model is retained, with but with alternative posterior distributions, and hence EB estimates for the random effects and predictions, as presented by (118) and (119), respectively.
 The results are graphically depicted in Figure 3.
 For 11 selected clusters, spread over the various dose groups, the figure shows (1): observed average weight per cluster (2): the estimated marginal mean as given by (66); (3), (4), and (5): predictions following the normal, first, and second exponential models, respectively.
 We observe that, in line with the analysis of the toenail data, the exponential predictions lie closer to the marginal averages than is the case with the normal model.

-$$Y{ij} \sim N(\beta_0 + \beta_1 x_i, \sigma^2 + d), \tag{66}$$
+$$Y{ii} \sim N(\beta_0 + \beta_1 x_i, \sigma^2 + d), \tag{66}$$

-7.2 Case IVB: Frailty Models for Repeated Survival Outcomes
+7.2.
+Case IVB: Frailty Models for Repeated Survival Outcomes

-Whereas for linear models and, more broadly, for generalized linear models, hierarchies are often accommodated using normal random effects, repeated survival data are frequently modeled using so-called frailty models, which are random effects models with, typically, random effects drawn from distributions other than the normal.
-A common choice is the gamma, combined with a Weibull model for the outcomes.
+Whereas for linear models and, more broadly, for generalized linear models, hierarchies are often accommodated using normal random effects, repeated survival data are frequently modeled using so-called frailty models [20], which are random effects models with, typically, random effects drawn from distributions